sap-tutorials/btp-dev-guidance/tutorials/remote-service-intro/remote-service-intro.md

 ## Prerequisites

-- You have set up the Incident Management sample application.
+- You've set up the Incident Management sample application.
 You can choose from two alternative options:
-    - Follow the tutorials in the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group to develop the application from scratch.
+    - Follow the tutorials in the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group to develop the application from the start.
     - Go to the Incident Management application GitHub repository directly and clone the application without going through the application development steps.
 See [Incident Management](https://github.com/cap-js/incidents-app/tree/beginner-tutorials).
-- You have deployed the Incident Management sample application in the SAP BTP, Cloud Foundry runtime or in the SAP BTP, Kyma runtime.
+- You've deployed the Incident Management sample application in the SAP BTP, Cloud Foundry runtime or in the SAP BTP, Kyma runtime.
 To deploy the Incident Management sample application in the SAP BTP, Cloud Foundry runtime, follow the tutorials in the [Deploy a Full-Stack CAP Application in SAP BTP, Cloud Foundry Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-application.html) group of tutorials.
 To deploy the Incident Management sample application in the SAP BTP, Kyma runtime, follow the tutorials in the [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html) group of tutorials.

 > This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).

 ### Overview

-In this tutorial, you will integrate the SAP S/4HANA Cloud Business Partner API to the Incident Management application.
+In this tutorial, you integrate the SAP S/4HANA Cloud Business Partner API to the Incident Management application.

-The Incident Management application helps call center support representatives process and manage customer incidents.
+The Incident Management application helps support representatives process and manage customer incidents.
 A support representative (processor) receives a phone call from an existing customer and creates a new incident on behalf of the customer.

 When the processor creates a new incident, they have to assign the incident to the respective customer.
 The value help of the **Customer** field provides the option to choose a customer from a list of customers.
 The Incident Management application fetches the list of customers from the SAP S/4HANA Cloud system.
-For this purpose, you will use the SAP S/4HANA Business Partner API.
+For this purpose, you use the SAP S/4HANA Business Partner API.

 <!-- border; size:540px --> ![Solution diagram](tutorials/remote-service-intro/Solution-Diagram-RS.png)

 ### Benefit from a sample application

-There is a sample application called Incident Management that you can test and play with.
+There's a sample application called Incident Management that you can test and play with.
 First, you go through the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group of tutorials based on the Incident Management application step by step and explore the source code and the configuration tasks.

 Alternatively, you can go to the Incident Management application GitHub repository directly and clone the application without going through the application development steps.
 See [Incident Management](https://github.com/cap-js/incidents-app/tree/beginner-tutorials).